 Nombulelo Ndlovu has worked for CoRMSA since 2008.
 She is currently studying towards a Certificate in Office Administration.
 She keeps the office in order and does office administration and event organisation.

 Muluti Phiri holds a Masters in Migration and Displacement Studies from the University of Witwatersrand.
-She has an honours degree in Social Work from the University of South Africa and several professional certificates including counselling, HIV and psychosocial support.
-She have more than 8 years work experience which has includedworking with youth in adolescent and youth reproductive health, community outreach programmes, strengthening children/adolescents HIV projects, trainings and offering psychosocial support for orphans and vulnerable children and their caregivers.
+She is currently in her final year studying Masters in Clinical Social work at the University of Johannesburg.
+She also has an honours degree in Social Work from the University of South Africa and several professional certificates including counselling, HIV and psychosocial support.
+She have more than 8 years of work experience which includes working with youth in adolescent and youth reproductive health, community outreach programmes, strengthening children/adolescents HIV projects, trainings and offering psychosocial support for orphans and vulnerable children and their caregivers.

 Muluti is committed to effectively contribute to the plight of asylum seekers, refugees and migrants in South Africa.
 She has a passion for working with vulnerable groups of people especially women and children.
 She is a member of the Asijiki Coalition for the Decriminalisation of Sex Work in South Africa and empahthises closely with migrant sex workers and the precarious conditions in which they operate.
 She hopes through concerted efforts with stakeholders and member organisations, the rights of refugees, migrants and asylum seekers can be recognised and met.